Seahawks free agency primer: Eight things to know as the signing period approaches

 A: Yes, though it’s a fairly complicated formula and teams can lose potential comp picks if they then sign free agents from other teams.
 Also, the formula for future years could change based on the new CBA.

-It has been expected that comp picks for the 2020 draft for last year’s free agent signings would be announced soon, which would further help teams plan for the free agent frenzy to come.
+It has been expected that comp picks for the 2020 draft for free agent signings from last year would be announced soon, which would further help teams plan for the free agent frenzy to come.
 Seattle is expected to get three, including a third-rounder for losing Earl Thomas.

 But like many things, the announcement at the moment appears on hold pending the CBA vote (or, that’s everyone’s best guess, anyway, in a process that always seems shrouded in seemingly unnecessary secrecy).